newrelic/newrelic-telemetry-sdk-specs/communication.md

 New Relic may return this response code if it needs to throttle inbound requests from the SDK.
 This may happen for a variety of reasons and the SDK **MUST** adhere to the `Retry-After` header that is returned by the telemetry ingest endpoint.

-Data collection **MUST** continue to occur, data from the failed batch **MUST** be retained indefinitely and **MAY** be aggregated into the next batch if possible to conserve memory.
-If the failed batch cannot be aggregated into the next batch it **MUST** be appended to it.

 #### All other response codes #####

 Any other response code encountered by the SDK may indicate a transient error condition.

-Data collection **MUST** continue to occur, data from the failed batch **MUST** be retained indefinitely and **MAY** be aggregated into the next batch if possible to conserve memory.
-If the failed batch cannot be aggregated into the next batch it **MUST** be appended to it.

 #### Any other connection failure ####